Code Champions is an after-school programme bringing computer coding to school students.

 Code Champions began as an idea and a parent-led trial in late 2016.
 The following year, we launched courses at Saint Kentigern Boys’ School and Churchill Park School.
-These were very popular and showed how successful this approach could be.
 In 2018, we expanded to host sessions at several more schools, as well as adding Secondary students to our classes: St Heliers School; Kohimarama School; Meadowbank School; Parnell District School; Mt Eden Normal Primary School; Marist College; and Saint Kentigern College.

 Code Champions is supported by INTERFACE, a monthly magazine supporting the use of e-learning in schools.
 More at interfaceonline.co.nz